-Idea pins include photos and videos on multiple pages, similar to the 15 second frames you upload on Instagram.
+Idea pins include a mix of photos and videos on multiple frames.
+These are similar to the 15-second stories you upload on Instagram.

 Once you create your idea pin, you can save it to relevant boards and it’ll continue to be discovered just like any other pin you upload.

 If you notice that your pin isn’t taking off as you expected, don’t delete it!
-Your idea pins can become popular at any time no matter when you post them.
+Your idea pins can go viral at any time no matter when you upload them.

 What Can You Post?

-The beauty of Pinterest ideas is you can upload anything you want.
+The beauty of Idea Pins is you can upload anything you want.